-Wailea offers a beautiful 3 mile (5 km) easy coastal walking trail along the beachfront resort area.
-The trail starts at the Andaz Resort in the north, easily accessible from the beach just around the point from Wailea Ekahi, and ends at the Polo Beach Club / Fairmont Kea Lani Resort in the south.
-The trail goes by several names and most of it is paved pathway, with a small section of wooden boardwalk.
+Wailea offers a beautiful 3 mile (5 km) easy coastal walking path along the beachfront resort district.
+The route starts at the Andaz Maui in the north, easily accessible from the beach just around the point from Wailea Ekahi, and ends at the Polo Beach Club / Fairmont Kea Lani in the south.
+The route goes by several names and most of it is paved pathway, with a small section of wooden boardwalk at the north end.
 We have a detailed map and pictures on our website.
 Get out early and enjoy this beautiful 'must-do' walk!

 A complete trip along the Road to Hana consumes the entire day, but is world-renowned and worth doing at least once!
 You can drive yourself or take a tour (or with the tour, drive one way and take a helicopter flight back).
 You’ll see waterfalls, black sand beaches, beautiful ocean vistas, lush forests, and so, so many curves!
 Hana is lovely but drive 12 miles past Hana to Oheo Gulch (Seven Sacred Pools) in the Kipahulu District of Haleakala National Park and do some exploring (check their website for closures before you go).
 Consider using a guide app on your phone to narrate your trip and highlight the sights along the way – the Road to Hana is really about enjoying the many little things the journey has to offer!